awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

  In order for your customers to access content at the website endpoint, you must make all your content publicly readable\.
 To do so, you can use a bucket policy or an ACL on an object to grant the necessary permissions\.

 **Note**
-Requester Pays buckets or DevPay buckets do not allow access through the website endpoint\.
+Requester Pays buckets   do not allow access through the website endpoint\.
 Any request to such a bucket receives a `403 Access Denied` response\.
 For more information, see [Requester Pays Buckets](RequesterPaysBuckets.md)\.

 If you have a registered domain, you can add a DNS CNAME entry to point to the Amazon S3 website endpoint\.
 For example, if you have registered domain, `www.example-bucket.com`, you could create a bucket `www.example-bucket.com`, and add a DNS CNAME record that points to `www.example-bucket.com.s3-website-<region>.amazonaws.com`\.
 All requests to `http://www.example-bucket.com` are routed to `www.example-bucket.com.s3-website-<region>.amazonaws.com`\.
 For more information, see [Virtual Hosting of Buckets](VirtualHosting.md)\.